Eoin Butler: writer, journalist and Mayoman of the Year

 It’s Thursday night in Break for the Border, a sprawling open-plan bar on split levels.
 There are pool tables and waitresses in hot pants.
 Rock and roll blasting from the speakers.
 Yee-haw!
 Why the hell haven’t I been here before?

-Aidan wants to play pool, but I refuse.
+Aidan wants to play pool.
 I hate pool.
-Besides, he always beats me.
-We grab a table.
+He always beats me.
+We find a table.
 Read the rest of this entry »

 Published: Evening Herald, January 2010